bneidlinger/RobotWars/RobotWars_app_code.md

 /**
  * Initializes Socket.IO event handlers for the application.
- * Manages player connections, disconnections, data submission, readiness signals, and chat.
+ * Manages player connections, disconnections, data submission, readiness signals, chat,
+ * routes players to spectate if games are in progress, and sends initial game history. // <-- Added history mention
  * Delegates game logic to the GameManager.
  * @param {SocketIO.Server} io - The Socket.IO server instance.
  */